 Canopy, Braking, Storage, Accessories

 The canopies on the Bugaboo are nice and large and come in a variety of great colors, so you can really get a customized look (and for this price, you better!).
-Note that unlike previous versions of the Donkey, the Donkey3 does have a peekaboo window on the canopy — YAY!
+Note that unlike previous versions of the Donkey, the Donkey3 and Donkey5 do have a peekaboo window on the canopy — YAY!
+And now on the Donkey5, the bassinet also has a mesh peekaboo window for better airflow (and to see that cute baby of yours!).
 The Donkey comes with a vented rain cover also.

-You can choose from a black or aluminum chassis and a variety of pretty canopy colors.
+Now on the Donkey5, you can choose from either a graphite or black or aluminum chassis and a variety of pretty canopy colors.
 Mmmm, looks like an ice cream parlor!
-Yes, ma’am, the Donkey3 is pretty customizable.
+Yes, ma’am, the Donkey5 is pretty customizable.

 There is a simple, linked parking brake in the back that’s flip-flop friendly and easy to engage.